mathworks/matlab-circleci-orb/README.md

 - [`run-command`](#run-command) command — Run MATLAB scripts, functions, and statements.

 ### Run a MATLAB Build
 Using the latest release of MATLAB, run a MATLAB build task named `mytask` and each task it depends on.
 These tasks must be specified in a build file named `buildfile.m` in the root of your repository.
 To install the latest release of MATLAB on the runner, specify the `install` command in your pipeline.
-To run the MATLAB build, specify the `run-build` command.
+To run the MATLAB build task `mytask`, specify the `tasks` parameter of the `run-build` command.
 (The `run-build` command is supported in MATLAB R2022b and later.)

 ```YAML
 version: 2.1